geseib/vpcintro/website/content/30-firstvpc/_index.md

 However in this workshop, we will build a VPC Piece by Piece, so we can see all of the components.
 ![Basic VPC Diagram](images/vpc_intro_complete_diagram.png)

-What we will do
+What we will do:

     1. Create a Virtual Private Cloud(VPC), defining its IP CIDR block.

-1. Create four(4) subnets
+    1. Create four(4) subnets.

     1. Create an Internet Gateway.

     1. Create a Virtual Private Gateway

     1. Create a NAT Gateway

     1. Create public route tables, create a default route and associate to public subnets.

     1. Create private route tables, create a default route and associate to private subnets.